Lê Thị Tuyết Mai

 Lê Thị Tuyết Mai (born 1967) is a Vietnamese diplomat.
 In February 2020, she was appointed Vietnam's permanent representative to the United Nations Office, the World Trade Organization, and other international organizations based in Geneva.

 Early life and education

 Mai was born in Hanoi, Vietnam, in 1967 and was educated at the Diplomatic Academy of Vietnam, graduating with a bachelor's degree in international relations in 1988.
-From 1988 to 1989 she studied Russian at the University of Kiev.
-In 1997 she was awarded a master's degree in international economic law from Yokohama National University, and was awarded a PhD from the same institution in 2000.
+From 1988 to 1989, she studied Russian at the University of Kyiv.
+In 1997, she was awarded a master's degree in international economic law from Yokohama National University, and was awarded a PhD from the same institution in 2000.

 Career

 In 1991 Mai joined the Vietnamese Ministry of Foreign Affairs.
 She has held a number of posts within the diplomatic service, including from September 2013 to October 2016 as the Vietnamese ambassador to Norway.
 From May 2017 to February 2020, she was Director General of the Department of International Law and Treaties.
 On 8 February 2020, she took up the post of Vietnam's permanent representative to the United Nations Office, the World Trade Organization, and other international organizations in Geneva, Switzerland.

 Mai is a member of the leadership network International Gender Champions.
 She has spoken on the importance of sustainability and the preservation of coral-reef ecosystems as part of Vietnam's socio-economic policies.
 She has also led discussions about Vietnam's importance of and future in the e-commerce market.
 In 2021, she was elected the vice chair of the Intergovernmental Group of Experts of the United Nations Conference on Trade and Development.